AmishaSingla/question2/README.md

         * git clone https://git.vivasa.in/vivasa-open/poorna-client-be.git

- Next step enter in to that project by using (cd projectname/).
-Now make sure you are in that project , next you need to perform the following command .
+ Next step is to enter into that project by using (cd projectname/).
+Now make sure you are in that project and perform the following command .

         * ./gradlew whoami

- Type the above command and press enter it will ask for email id . enter your email id and press enter.
+ Type the above command and press enter.
+It will ask for email id , enter your email id and press enter.
  Now start working with our project in your local machine.